course-dprep/Airbnb-Valentines-Day/README.md

 ### Results

 - Price: H0: Valentine's day has no influence on the prices of Airbnb listings.
-The result from the T-test for all cities together, as for the separate cities, a P-value of >0.05 has been found.
+A P-value of >0.05 was found in the results of the T-test for both all cities combined and individual cities.
 Therefore, with a significance of 0.05, the H0 could not be rejected.
-No significant relation has been found between Valentine's Day and prices of Airbnb listings.
+No significant relation was found between Valentine's Day and prices of Airbnb listings.

 - Bookings: H0: Valentine's day has no influence on the amount of booked Airbnbs.
 The result from the logistic regression show a P-value<0.01.
 Therefore, with a significance of 0.05, the null hypothesis could be rejected.
 On Valentine's Day, the odds of a listing being booked, increases with 1.03.
 Looking at the exponents, we found a small difference of this effect between cities.
 On Valentine's Day, the odds of booked Airnbnbs in Madrid decreases by a value of 0.996.
 While in Rome, these odds increase by a value of 1.006 and in Paris by a value of 1.006.
 The exponents show that the likelihood of booking an Airbnb on Valentine's Day is highest in Paris.

 - Beds: H0: Valentine's day has no influence on the number of beds in booked Airbnbs.
 The P-value of the logistic regression and log likelihood are both >0.05.
 Therefore, with a significance of 0.05, the H0 could not be rejected.
-No significant relation has been found between Valentine's Day and the number of beds in booked Airbnbs.
+No significant relation was found between Valentine's Day and the number of beds in booked Airbnbs.

 ## Conclusion